dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 Once you know your Experiment and Run ID values, you can use the Splice Machine ML Jobs Tracker to deploy your model.
 Follow these steps:

 <div class="opsStepsList" markdown="1">
-1. Navigate to port 5003 in your web browser to display the MLManager Jobs Tracker.
+1. Navigate to port 5003 in your web browser to display the *ML Manager* Jobs Tracker.
 For example:<br />
 `https://myacct-machine.splicemachine.io:5003/#/`
 2. Click the <span class="ConsoleLink">deploy</span> link at the top of the screen to display the deploy form:
    <img src="images/MlJobDeploy1.png" class="indentedTightSpacing">